top of page

 Zirconium pricing

-Zirconium jewelry typically costs less than precious metals yet remains more expensive than alternatives like stainless steel.
-Prices vary based on design complexity, with pieces featuring inlays or gemstones commanding premium rates.
+Zirconium jewelry usually costs less than precious metals but is still pricier than options like stainless steel.
+Prices change depending on how complex the design is, with items that have inlays or gemstones costing more.

 Zirconium care tips

-For maintenance, clean with mild soap and warm water, then dry thoroughly with a soft cloth.
-Store separately in soft pouches to prevent scratches.
-Avoid harsh chemicals, including perfumes, lotions, and cleaning products.
-Remove before swimming or engaging in strenuous activities.
+For care, wash with gentle soap and warm water, then dry completely with a soft cloth.
+Keep items in soft bags to avoid scratches.
+Stay away from strong chemicals, like perfumes, lotions, and cleaning products.
+Take off before swimming or doing intense activities.

 Brass